Bilingual–bicultural education

 Bilingual–Bicultural or Bi-Bi deaf education programs use sign language as the native, or first language, to teach Deaf children.
-In the United States, for example, Bi-Bi proponents state that American Sign Language (ASL) should be the natural first language for deaf children, although the majority of deaf and hard of hearing children are born to hearing parents.
+For example, in the United States Bi-Bi proponents state that American Sign Language (ASL) should be the natural first language for deaf children, although the majority of deaf and hard of hearing children are born to hearing parents.
 In this same vein, within Bi-Bi educational programs the spoken or written language used by the majority of the population is viewed as a secondary language to be acquired either after or at the same time as the native language.
+It is vital for Deaf children to learn to sign American Sign Language (ASL) from an early age.
+As without it, Deaf children can encounter a deep-rooted language and cognitive deficit.

 In Bi-Bi education, a signed language is the primary method of instruction.
 Once sign language is established as the individual's first language and they have acquired sufficient proficiency, a second language—such as English—can then be effectively taught using the first language as a foundation.
+Early exposure to ASL has been proven by researchers to improve, not only academic success but English proficiency, and thought process enhancement as well.
 The bicultural aspect of Bi-Bi education emphasizes Deaf culture based on the idea that language is tied to ones identity and ethnic pride, thus needed to strive in that culture.
+In addition, Deaf individuals are not only people with disabilities but rather a linguistic minority, as well as a culture.
+Therefore, Bi-Bi education helps individuals with inclusion, identity, and obtainability.
+In comparison, language and academic success is not assurance for deaf students depending solely on oral-only methods.